Amund-Fremming/tero-session/Tasklist.md

 # Tasklist

-- [ ] Copy over old logic for the models from this repo: `https://github.com/Amund-Fremming/buzzify_core/tree/main/src/Domain/Entities`, place the main object in <x>Session, and all others in the xModels file.
+- Add Empty Result type
+- System log builder?
-- [ ] Add disconnect logic and retries?
+- Add disconnect logic and retries, or do this from frontend